Research Activities

 Student4Student Summer School

-I will participate in the Student4Student Summer School (S4SS) as a grant-supported attendee and presenter.
+I participated in the Student4Student Summer School (S4SS) as a grant-supported attendee and presenter.
 The GLACIMONTIS project was selected for inclusion in the session FS 3.509: Do we model what we measure?, which focuses on bridging empirical data and modeling practices in mountain research.
-I will present ongoing work on spatial uncertainty in paleoglacier reconstructions and discuss how GLACIMONTIS can be used to test and refine glaciological models.
-The summer school provides a unique space for peer-to-peer learning, interdisciplinary exchange, and critical reflection on the tools we use to understand past environmental change.
+I presented ongoing work on spatial uncertainty in paleoglacier reconstructions and discuss how GLACIMONTIS can be used to test and refine glaciological models.
+The summer school provided a unique space for peer-to-peer learning, interdisciplinary exchange, and critical reflection on the tools we use to understand past environmental change.

 International Summer School (Chile)